redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 Wait, proxy down!
 Why is that shouldn't it be listening on whatever node is up and running (like node 3).

-Not in this case, because the proxy policy was set to ***single*** which means only 1 proxy in the cluster is listening for this database at a time.
-If you lose quorum, no admin updates can be made by the system, so it couldn't start another proxy listening.
-If however, you had set up proxy policy to ***all nodes*** then a proxy on every node would be listening and DNS would automatically reroute you to the one still listening and data would continue to be available.
+Not in this case.
+Proxy policy is set to ***single*** by default.
+Only 1 proxy listens at a time.
+If you lose quorum, no admin updates can be made, so a new proxy can't start listening.
+If you set proxy policy to ***all nodes*** proxies would  be listening and DNS would re-route you automatically.

-You can recreate another database with proxy policy ***all nodes*** and retry these steps to see what happens.
+You can repeat these steps with ***all nodes*** proxy policy and see what happens.

 ![](img/424-fail-2-nodes-proxy-fails.png)